 Postponing or cancelling events and activities

-We are either postponing or cancelling events, meetings and activities we had planned from now until at least the end of June 2020.
+We are either postponing or cancelling events, meetings and activities we had planned.

 - All meetings or events planned at the 60L Green Building, 60 Leicester Street, Carlton will be postponed, cancelled, conducted by telephone or an online update will be provided.